idtx314/mill_controller/README.md

 ![example.csv](./images/csv.png)

    This is the correct format for trajectory input.
 Each line represents a distinct x,y,z point along the trajectory at a given time t.
-   The value of each piece of information can be written as integers or decimal numbers representing percentage of material dimension and seconds, arranged in the format x,y,z,t.
+   The values can be written as integers or decimal numbers.
+Values for x,y, and z must be within the set input range, which is from 0 to 1 by default.
+The value for t should be in seconds.
+The format is "x,y,z,t".
    The material origin is considered to be in bottom left corner of the material, with positive x toward the material's bottom right corner and positive y toward the material's top left corner.
-   The appropriate input ranges of x and y can be set when you start the mill controller.
+   The appropriate input ranges of x, y, and z can be set when you start the mill controller.
 See the [Launch Files, Nodes, and Arguments] section for a more complete explanation of input range.
 By default the input ranges are from 0.0 to 1.0, representing percentage of the material's dimension along that axis.
    This example file contains a 2 point trajectory, from (x=10%, y=20%, z=30%) at t=4.0 seconds to (x=50%, y=60%, z=70%) at t=8.0 seconds.
-   No spaces should be included in a line.
-Trajectories do not need to start at 0 seconds, although the mill controller will generally treat them as though they had.
+   The first point on a trajectory does not need to be at 0 seconds, but the mill controller will always count up from 0 when applying a time horizon.

 4. To create your own csv file, open an empty file and add lines to it following the format demonstrated in the last step.
 Once you are finished adding lines, save your file in the "trajectories/" directory as "your_file.csv"

-5. Refer to the section below to have the mill controller run your trajectory on the X-Carve.
+5. Refer to the [Running a Trajectory] section to have the mill controller run your trajectory on the X-Carve.

 ### Running a Trajectory
 Assumptions in instructions:
 1. Your catkin workspace is in the user's home folder and is named "catkin_ws"
+2. Your trajectory is in a csv file named "your_file.csv"

 These instructions will guide you through running a trajectory of your own.